kevbrain/apicastsix/examples/oauth2/README.md

 The `-d` flag starts the containers up in detached mode, if you want to see the output when starting the containers, you should omit this.

-In order for the command to run successfully, you will also need a `.env` file with the following content:
+In order for the command to run successfully, you will also need a `.env` file with the following content (substituting the THREESCALE_PORTAL_ENDPOINT value with your own:)

 ```
 # URI to fetch gateway configuration from.
 Expected format is: https?://[password@]hostname
 THREESCALE_PORTAL_ENDPOINT=https://access_token@example-admin.3scale.net

-# Path to a file mounted into docker container that contains the gateway configuration.
-# That can be for example cached response from the API.
-# THREESCALE_CONFIG_FILE

 # Redis host.
 Used to store access tokens.
 REDIS_HOST=redis
-# REDIS_PORT=6379

-# Limit to subset of services.
-Comma-separated list of service IDs.
-# APICAST_SERVICES=265,31,42

-# What to do when APIcast does not have configuration.
-Allowed values are: log, exit
-# APICAST_MISSING_CONFIGURATION=log

-IMAGE_NAME=apicast-test
 ```

-The docker compose file spins up 3 services:
+The docker compose file spins up 4 services:

 1. APIcast
 2. Redis
 3. A very simple Authorization Server (auth-server) written in Ruby
+4. A sample Client to request an Authorization code and exchange that for an Access Token

 3scale setup
 ------------